 Medicare and Medicaid are both government-funded health care programs.
 Medicare covers seniors, and Medicaid helps low-income families and children.

 Medicare offers affordable coverage to people 65 and older.
 There are several coverage options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for a Medicare Savings Program:
+You may also qualify for a Medicare Savings Program with these income restrictions:

-Medicaid is meant for low-income families and children.
+Medicaid is primarily meant for low-income families and children.
 These are the state’s Medicaid financial requirements: